chipbaber/apex_textdemo/aiAssist.md

 - Overall it did ok on pass one, but with any code you need to make, break and re-build so lets ask it to add what was left off.
 ```
-under the Batting lineup print the 350 character summary in the procedure
+Close to the right answer. two fixes please make the AVG print with 3 decimals.
+You also forgot to print the   350 character summary in the procedure under the batting lineup.
 ```

 - Now lets see what we can make the AI do.